open-contracting-extensions/ocds_candidateLimit_extension/README.md

-# Number of tenderers extension for TED data
+# Second stage description

-Adds a second stage object to the lot object, to describe the second stage of a two-stage procedure.
+Adds a second stage object to the tender and lot objects, to describe the second stage of a two-stage procedure.
 In particular, it adds two fields to describe the limits on the number of candidates to be invited.

 ## Guidance